Jorgemayor/RESTful-API-astronomy-pictures/README.md

 **Returned fields**

+- `id` Id if of the image.
 - `title` The title of the image.
 - `url` The URL of the APOD image or video of the day.
 - `hdurl` The URL for any high-resolution image.
 - `explanation` The supplied text explanation of the image.

+All these fields (except the id) are needed at the moment of the creation of an image.

 **Examples**